 A SPORTident Timing Card (SI-Card) will be issued to each runner at registration.
-At each of the checkpoints shown above, plus at the timing points at Rowardennan, Inversnaid and Lundavra, you need to lay the SI-Card flat over the hole in the SPORTident Timing station and the station will beep or flash.
+At each of the checkpoints shown above, you need to dip the SI-Card flat in the hole in the SPORTident Timing station and the station will beep or flash.
 This indicates that a timestamp has been recorded on your card.